 Perplexed by percale?
 Baffled by baffles?
 Hands up, we use some unusual words and phrases when talking about our products.
 This specialist lingo can sound alien to anyone who doesn’t eat, sleep and breathe bedding; read on to learn more about our product terminology so you can choose the right bedding for better sleep.

 If reading the relevant explanation leaves you none the wiser or if you can’t find what you’re looking for, get in touch with us.
-One of our Sleep Experts will be on hand to help you with your pillow talk.
+One of our Bedding Experts will be on hand to help you with your pillow talk.
 Or any other bedding chat come to that.

 The attraction and retention of gases or liquids within the pores of a fibre.